graphql/graphql-spec/spec/Section 3 -- Type System.md

 4. Any Object type which implemented the original Interface type must also be a super-set of the fields of the Interface type extension (which may be due to Object type extension).
-5. Any unique directives provided must not already apply to the original Interface type.
+5. Any non-`repeatable` directives provided must not already apply to the original Interface type.

 ## Unions